-When it comes to hospital claims, your hospital should forward the details of your claim directly to the health fund.
-If you receive a bill from your doctor for medical treatment you received in hospital, you’ll need to first lodge your claim with Medicare before submitting it to Health Care Insurance.
+- Hospital claims.
+Your hospital should forward the details of your claim directly to the Health Care Insurance.
+If you receive a bill from your doctor for medical treatment you received in hospital, you’ll need to lodge your claim with Medicare first before submitting it to Health Care Insurance.

 Download the Health Care Insurance app

-- A. You can also include your spouse or defacto partner, your unmarried children under 23 years of age, your student dependents (aged 23-25, a full-time student and financially dependent on you) and unmarried children aged from 23-25 on your Health Care Insurance policy (conditions apply).
+You can include your spouse or defacto partner, your unmarried children under 23 years of age, your student dependents (aged 23-25 who is a full-time student and financially dependent on you) and unmarried children aged from 23-25 (conditions apply).

-- A. You can upgrade your level of Health Care Insurance cover at any time.
-However, keep in mind that waiting periods will apply before you are eligible to receive your new, higher level of benefits.
+You can upgrade your level of Health Care Insurance cover at any time.
+However, keep in mind that waiting periods will apply before you are eligible to receive benefits for new services or for services that now have a higher level of cover.

-- A. Aside from electronic claiming which gives you instant access to your benefits, Health Care Insurance pays benefits to its members in two ways: direct credit or cheque.
+Aside from electronic claiming which gives you instant access to your benefits, Health Care Insurance pays benefits to its members either by direct credit or cheque.

-- A. Experts strongly recommend that you take out travel insurance when you travel abroad.
-This covers a wide range of costs including overseas medical expenses, lost or stolen luggage, cancellation fees and more.
+You can get cover for medical expenses while overseas by taking out travel insurance, and it is strongly recommended that you do so.
+Travel insurance covers a wide range of costs including overseas medical expenses, lost or stolen luggage, cancellation fees and more.
 Health Care Insurance has also negotiated a range of travel insurance package deals for its members with QBE Insurance.

-- A. Yes, it’s possible to apply to have your membership temporarily suspended for the following reasons: if you are travelling overseas or if you are experiencing financial hardship (conditions apply).
+Yes, it is possible to apply to have your membership temporarily suspended if you are planning to travel overseas or if you are experiencing financial hardship (conditions apply).